Omnibasis/bigchaindb-csharp-driver/README.md

 Copyright Omnibasis, Inc.
 --->

-# Microsoft Net.core and Microsoft Dot.Net Driver for BigchainDB
+# Microsoft Net.core and Microsoft Dot.Net Test Examples for Omnibasis BigchainDB Driver

 If you do not want to write code to run Blockchain, visit [omnibasis.com](https://omnibasis.com/) and use our simple to use user interface to build your distributed application on Blockchain.